proycon/folia/README.rst

 TEI.
 Because of the introduction of a new and much broader paradigm, FoLiA is not backwards-compatible with D-Coi, i.e. validators for D-Coi will not accept FoLiA XML.
-It is however easy to convert FoLiA to less complex or verbose format s such as the D-Coi format, or plain-text.
+It is however easy to convert FoLiA to less complex or verbose formats such as the D-Coi format, or plain-text.
 Converters are provided.

 The main characteristics of FoLiA are: